cmartin/EXIFr/README.md

 All values are returned as provided in the image file, so for example ExposureTime is **"1/3200"** and not **0.0003125**

+N.B.
+A utility function is provided to convert from the rational format `rational_to_numeric("1/3200")`

 ## To install :
 ```{r}